iamAhsanMalik/ResultWrapper/README.md

 ## Installation

-To install the `ResultWrapper` package, you can use the following command in the NuGet Package Manager Console: `dotnet add package RW`
+To install the `ResponseWrapper` package, you can use the following command in the NuGet Package Manager Console: `dotnet add package RW`

 Alternatively, you can search for "RW" in the NuGet Package Manager UI and install it from there.